castorini/chatty-goose/docs/cqr_experiment_2020.md

-# Experiments for CQR with CAsT 2020 Data
+# Experiments for CQR with CAsT 2020

 ## Data Preparation